-During the APEC summit in October 2024, Xi discussed the port's role in facilitating faster shipping and improving bilateral trade, which reached nearly $36 billion in 2023 [d2ece873].
-The Chancay Megaport is expected to handle up to one million containers in its first year and has a maximum depth of 17.8 meters to accommodate large container ships [87f8f48a].
+During the APEC summit in October 2024, Xi discussed the port's role in facilitating faster shipping and improving bilateral trade, which reached nearly $36 billion in 2023.
+China's exports to Peru grew by 12.3% to $11.32 billion in the first ten months of 2024, while imports from Peru increased by 16.2% to $24.5 billion [d2ece873][7b67ac61].
+Notably, China's crane exports to Latin America surged, with a 132% increase to Peru in October 2024 and a 76% rise to $143 million in the first ten months of the year.
+Exports to Mexico rose by 193% year on year, reflecting the broader trade diversification linked to the BRI and the expansion of port capacity for exports to the U.S. [2062c001].
+The Chancay Megaport is anticipated to handle up to one million containers in its first year and boasts a maximum depth of 17.8 meters to accommodate large container ships [87f8f48a].
 The inauguration coincided with an updated free trade agreement that favors Peru's exports, particularly as the country is now recognized as free of foot-and-mouth disease, allowing for meat exports to China [5d701036].

 However, the port's inauguration has raised concerns among local residents, particularly fishermen, who fear the loss of fishing waters and diminished fishing stocks.
 Fishermen like Julius Caesar and Rafael Ávila have voiced frustrations over potential pollution from large container ships and the lack of economic benefits for the local community [b7c4814a].
 Local protests have emerged over concerns about environmental impacts and the adequacy of public services in the surrounding areas, as property prices in Chancay have surged from $2 to $35 per square meter [23e1b10f].

-U.S. military officials have expressed concerns regarding the potential for Chinese military use of the port.
-Analysts suggest that the U.S. has neglected Latin America, allowing China to gain significant influence in the region.
+U.S. military officials, including Army General Laura Richardson, have expressed concerns regarding the potential for Chinese military use of the port and the broader implications of Chinese influence in Latin America [6f8aa434].
+Analysts suggest that the U.S. has neglected the region, allowing China to gain significant influence.
 This shift comes at a time when Latin American leaders are wary of U.S. pressure, especially under the incoming president-elect Trump, who may seek to renegotiate trade agreements [d2ece873].

 Brazilian officials are already planning integration routes to utilize Chancay, but challenges such as long distances and infrastructure inefficiencies could impede immediate benefits [aa72d3e1][31ebc020].
 The exclusivity agreements that grant Cosco significant control over port operations have raised alarms about the implications of such foreign investments on Peru's sovereignty and infrastructure management [6c177fca].
 Peru's Foreign Minister, Javier González-Olaechea, has called for increased U.S. investment to balance China's growing influence, emphasizing the need for a diverse investment landscape [6c177fca].